Harriet-Blundell/Guardian/README.md

 ## General Information:

-This project, the Guardian, uses React Native to build a front-end UI and serves as an online daily newspaper where users can view most recent articles, subscribe to the Guardian, search articles by keyword(s) and view the single article.
+This project, Guardian Summary, uses the Guardians own API to retrieve articles and article information from The Guardian and serve them to the user in a minimalist user-friendly mobile app.
+Users can search for articles and browse a paginated list of returned results.
+Clicking articles on the search page allows the user to read the full unaltered article text.
+Users also have the option to enter an email address in order to subscribe in the future.

 ---

 ## Getting Started:

-This section will expalin how you can clone a copy of this repository to run on your own local machine.
+This section will explain how you can clone a copy of this repository to run on your own local machine.

 1. Clone the repository link below into your chosen folder